 - Globalization.
 As more and more companies do business around the globe, the need to work during primetime in foreign time zones has increased.

-All of these blur the line between work and home.
+All of this blur the line between work and home.
 Stirring work and home together in one glass is a dangerous cocktail.
-I’m talking shortened careers, health problems, divorce and –- on the whole -– a pretty rotten life.
+I’m talking shortened careers, health problems, divorce and, on the whole, a pretty rotten life.

 - Feel exhausted at the end of the day?

 - Cancel family plans to assist a client?

 - Lack good relationships outside of work?